nlpub/russe/2018/wsi/contacts.md

 ## Sponsors

-* ACL, the Special Interest Group on Slavic Natural Language Processing
+* The Special Interest Group on Slavic Natural Language Processing (SIGSLAV) of the Association for Computational Linguistics (ACL)
+* ABBYY